essdot/js-lessons/doc/variables.md

 # Variables

-Variables in Javascript are not restricted to a single type, they can have any value.
-The same variable can be reassigned to hold values of different types, this is legal in Javascript.
+Variables in JavaScript are not restricted to a single type, they can have any value.
+The same variable can be reassigned to hold values of different types, this is legal in JavaScript.

 As of ES6, variables can be declared with `var` or `let`.
 If you are using ES6, you should always use `let` and not `var`.
 There is no reason to use `var` (again, assuming you're in ES6), so just don't use `var`, and always use `let`.